-Question Answer Marks

-2(a) Main Annotations V DEV X 6

-Indicative content

-Candidates are likely to discuss the following evaluative points relating to Source 3:
+Question Answer Marks 2(a) Main Annotations V DEV X 6 Indicative content Candidates are likely to discuss the following evaluative points relating to Source 3: Strengths: Uses expert source - UN worker.

-Strengths: Uses a source as evidence - television.
-Uses expert source from reputable organisation.
-Reports positively about school without tests.
 Uses first-hand, personal experience.
 Recent - up to date.
+Powerful, emotive use of language.
+Newspaper/media material gives credibility/authenticity.
 Other reasonable response.
 Weaknesses: Some assertion.
 Some appeal to emotion.
 Little factual/statistical evidence.
-Does not acknowledge counter arguments.
+Doesn't acknowledges counter arguments.
 Small sample/case study - may not be representative of others.
-Other reasonable response.
-The following levels of response should be used to award marks: Level 3 (5-6 marks) Good response Clearly reasoned, credible and structured evaluation; two (or more) developed points clearly linked to the issue, with some other undeveloped points; or a wide range (four or more) of undeveloped points.
+Only the negative aspects described. other reasonable response.
+The following levels of response should be used to award marks: Level 3 (5-6 marks) Good response Clearly reasoned, credible and structured evaluation of the argument/evidence; usually two (or more) developed points clearly linked to the issue, with some other undeveloped points; or a wide range (four or more) of undeveloped points.
 Evaluation is clearly focused on the reasoning and/or evidence, its strengths and weaknesses and the way it is used to support the claim.
-Level 2 (3-4 marks) Reasonable response Reasonable evaluation mainly focused on the evidence, its strengths and/or weaknesses, and the way it is used to support the claim.
-The response may contain one (or more) developed point(s), with some other undeveloped points.
-Some (two or more) undeveloped points may be sufficient.
-Level 1 (1-2 marks) Limited response Limited evaluation which is often unsupported and asserted.
-The response is clear in part but is incomplete and generalised.
-It contains one undeveloped
+Level 2 (3-4 marks) Reasonable response Reasonable evaluation of the argument/evidence, its strengths and/or weaknesses, and the way it is used to support the claim.
+The response may usually contain one (or more) developed point(s), with some other undeveloped points.
+Some (two or more) undeveloped points may be sufficient to enter this level.
+2(a) Level 1 (1-2 marks) Limited response Limited evaluation of the argument/evidence which is often unsupported and asserted.
+The response may be tangential, partial, generalised and lack clarity.
+It contains one or two undeveloped points only.
+It usually contains one undeveloped point only.
+Answers at this level may repeat source material with little understanding.
+Level 0 (0 marks) No relevant response or creditworthy material.

 Question Answer Marks 2(b) Main Annotations V DEV X 7 8 Indicative content Candidates are likely to discuss the following ways to test the claim stated in Source 3.
-Possible types of information: Statistics/information on attitudes of children to testing.
+Possible types of information: Statistics/information on attitudes of people towards refugees.
 Data from social surveys.
 Individual testimony or personal experience.
-Material from organisations that work with children e.g. schools; health centres; doctors.
+Material from organisations that work with refugees.
 Other relevant response.
 Possible sources of information: National and local governments and their departments.
-International organisations, e.g. United nations; UNESCO.
-Experts in childhood education and assessment.
+International organisations, e.g. United nations; UNHCR.
+Experts in refugees.
 Research reports.
 Pressure groups, charities and NGOs.
 Media and the internet.
 Other relevant response.
 Possible methods: Review of secondary sources/literature/research/documents.
-Interview relevant experts, young people.
+Interview relevant experts, people in migration.
 Internet search.
 Questionnaires.
 Surveys.
 Other relevant response.
 The following levels of response should be used to award marks: Level 4 (7-8 marks) Very good response Clearly reasoned, credible and structured explanation of a range of ways to test the claim.
-The response contains three (or more) developed points and may contain some undeveloped points.
+The response usually contains three (or more) developed points and may contain some undeveloped points.
 The response is clearly and explicitly related to testing the claim.
+The response is explicitly related to testing the claim.